At a Glance

 Message from the Director

-Students take classes at APU’s Los Angeles Regional Center in downtown L.A., live in a neighboring community with other MATUL students, and partner with a local church.
-Then, they spend two years living abroad while attending a partnering educational institution or with a cluster of students in partnership with a mission agency in a city.
+Students begin by taking classes at APU’s Los Angeles Regional Center in downtown L.A., living in a neighboring community with other MATUL students, and partnering with a local church.
+Then they spend two years living abroad or in L.A. while attending a partnering education institution or with a cluster of students in partnership with a mission agency in a city.

-The application deadline for priority consideration is the end of April.
-All applications for fall enrollment are due by the end of June.
+The application deadline for priority consideration is March 30.
+All applications for fall enrollment are due by June 30.